 A memorable experience

-This new addition to the Palma dining scene is in the new waterfront boulevard of bars and restaurants that’s become known as the extension to the golden mile, at the end of Borne.
+This restaurant in the waterfront boulevard of bars and restaurants is known as the extension to the golden mile, at the end of Borne.
+Book NOW!

 […] Mar de Nudos Restaurant in Palma de Mallorca